 Your body is under considerable strain when you’re pushing yourself during a match or intense training session.
-It’s pumping blood around your body to supply your working muscles with oxygen, remove toxic by-products, dissipate heat and regulate your core temperature.
+It’s pumping blood around your body to supply your working muscles with oxygen, dissipate heat and regulate your core temperature.

 You’ve probably noticed that your sweat tastes salty and some of you will have noticed that you get white marks on your skin and kit after a hard fought match.
 That’s because sodium is one of the main ingredients in your sweat.

-What many people don’t know is that the amount of sodium you lose in your sweat is largely genetically determined, stable and it varies dramatically from person to person.
-At Precision Hydration, we’ve Sweat Tested more than 3,000 athletes (including pros from the Premier League, NFL, NBA, Formula One and, of course, the tennis world) and found that the average person loses about 920mg of sodium per litre of sweat.
+What many people don’t know is that the amount of sodium you lose in your sweat is largely genetically determined, stable and it varies dramatically from person-to-person.

 Recovery time in between matches can also be relatively short in tournament play.
-There is evidence to suggest many players run the risk of starting matches in a less than perfectly hydrated state.
+There’s evidence to suggest many players run the risk of starting matches in a less than perfectly hydrated state.
 All of these challenges mean that it’s crucial to plan ahead when it comes to staying hydrated.

 A good tennis hydration strategy should encompass the following…

-That’s not just about drinking water, you need to replace the electrolytes lost in your sweat too.
-And, by electrolytes, I mainly mean sodium, as that’s the electrolyte you lose the most of in your sweat, potassium, calcium and magnesium losses are generally small in comparison.
+You need to replace the electrolytes you lose in your sweat too.
+And, by ‘electrolytes’, I mainly mean sodium, as that’s the electrolyte you lose the most of in your sweat - potassium, calcium and magnesium losses are generally small in comparison.